-- 20 children on the Local Authority child protection register have been accommodated at Summergrove, nine of whom have been subsequently removed from the register.
-26 children have returned from the care of the local authority or other family members to live with their parents. - 32 adults have started Voluntary Work. - 61 adults accessed training, with 9 gaining a qualification. - The project has a Social Return on Investment of £2.83p for every £1 invested - Whilst occupancy levels have fluctuated slightly the project has achieved occupancy of at least 85% over the last four years, and over 90% for two years. - 38 families have moved into permanent accommodation from the project, two thirds into the private rented sector.
+- 29 children on the Local Authority child protection register have been accommodated at Summergrove, 14 of whom have been subsequently removed from the register.
+38 children have returned from the care of the local authority or other family members to live with their parents. - 49 adults have started Voluntary Work. - 61 adults accessed training, with 15 gaining a qualification. - The project has a Social Return on Investment of £2.83p for every £1 invested - Whilst occupancy levels have fluctuated slightly the project has achieved occupancy of at least 90% for the last three years. - 62 families have moved into permanent accommodation from the project, one third into the private rented sector.